Church of St John the Baptist, Keynsham: History

 There was a minster church at Keynsham by the ninth century.
 In the 12th century Keynsham Abbey was founded and served as the place of worship for the town.
 Around 1270 a church was built for the people of the town with the Abbey being responsible for the chancel and the town for the rest of the church, although the relationship between the abbey and townsfolk was strained at various times until the Dissolution of the Monasteries in 1539.
 The south aisle and south porch date from 1390.
 The chancel, then the responsibility of Keynsham Abbey, was rebuilt in 1470.
 The site of the abbey was bought by Sir Henry Bridges in 1552 and, along with his descendants, held the advowson of the church until the 18th century.

 The Anglican parish church of St John the Baptist gradually evolved until taking its present general form during the reign of Charles II, after the spire over the north aisle collapsed into the building during a storm in 1632.
 The current tower, built over the north-east corner of the nave, now rises in three stages over the Western entrance and is surmounted by a pierced parapet and short crocketted pinnacles and is said to have been built from the ruins of the abbey church.
 Along with the new tower further restoration was carried out in 1634–1655, this included a new pulpit.
 Following the English Civil War in the 1640s the vicar Thomas Codrington received an increased stipend as part of the settlement imposed on the lord of the manor, another Thomas Bridges, for his support of the royalist cause.
 After the restoration of the monarchy Codrington appears to have revert to supporting the monarchy and persecuted the local quakers who had supported the parliamentary cause.

 The congregation dwindled and the fabric of the church fell into disrepair during the 18th and early 19th century.
 In 1843 the south porch was being used as a coal store and the roof was leaking.
 In the 1850s George Robinson was appointed as vicar and revitalised the church.
 He rebuilt the vicarage for his 13 children, established a church school, and raised money for the restoration of the church itself.
 This included the removal of box pews, restoration of the windows and rebuilding of the arches in the nave.
 Gas lighting was installed, the roof rebuilt and walls re-plastered.
-The total cost was about £4,000 pounds and much of the restoration work was undertaken by Benjamin Ferrey 1861–1863.
+The total cost was about £4,000 and much of the restoration work was undertaken by Benjamin Ferrey 1861–1863.
 In parallel with the restoration of the building the number of services increased and the congregation grew despite some conflicts with parishioners about his style of preaching.
 Robinson left in 1870 and was replaced by Joseph Gray who continued to develop the church and its charitable works both locally and in support of missionaries around the world.
 During his incumbency the churchyard became full and a new cemetery was developed.